Pasta Salad with Salmon and Dill: Light, Creamy & Make-Ahead Friendly

 🍴 Best Ways to Serve

-This pasta salad shines when served cold or slightly chilled, making it ideal for warm weather and no-fuss meals:
+This pasta salad shines when it’s served cold or slightly chilled, making it perfect for warm weather gatherings and low-effort meals:

-Dinner side: Pair with grilled veggies or a light soup for a satisfying meal
+- Dinner Side: Pair pasta salad with salmon and dill alongside grilled asparagus, roasted vegetables, or even a light chicken broth soup for a balanced plate.

-📌 Flavor tip: Just before serving, stir in a bit of lemon juice or a spoonful of mayo to refresh the salad after refrigeration.
+📌 Flavor Tip: Before serving, stir in a splash of lemon juice or a spoonful of mayo to refresh the creamy dill dressing after refrigeration.
+For wine lovers, this salmon pasta salad pairs wonderfully with a crisp Sauvignon Blanc or Pinot Grigio, while kids will love it with sparkling lemonade.

 🧊 Storage Guidelines

-Store in an airtight container in the refrigerator for up to 3 days
+- Store pasta salad with salmon and dill in an airtight container in the refrigerator for up to 3 days.

-Stir gently before re-serving to reincorporate any settled dressing
+- Stir gently before serving to reincorporate any dressing that may have settled.

 🔀 Variations & Flavor Swaps